Glassmade/Glassmade/README.md

-- 👋 Hi, I’m @Glassmade
+- 👋 Hi, I’m @DKoulialis
 - 👀 I’m interested in anything about coding!
 - 🌱 I’m currently returned to being a developer working in a Java/React Stack!
 - Under the compilation of these repos you'll find personal projects and other experimental learning pockets!